jcrommar/python_tkinter_ui/README.md

-# Python Tkinter Log In & Registration UI
+# Python Tkinter Log In & Registration UI (Chicken 1.0)
 Python app with Tkinter Module
 Log In and Registration UI to Chicken 1.0